We

 knew it!
 I knew it!
 I knew it! --)

-that Mrs. Sanford is really Parrish in
+that Mrs. Sanford was really Parrish in

 drag!
 (Hey, it's Vera Miles, we

 should have seen this coming.)
-Parrish
+Undaunted,

 socks Kovack in the chin, sending him